 Home Treatment Psoriasis Hope

-Home treatment therapy for psoriasis: a specialist light treatment for psoriasis, is just as effective and safe when given at home as in hospital, say Dutch researchers.
+Home treatment for psoriasis: a specialist light treatment for psoriasis, is just as effective and safe when given at home as in hospital, say Dutch researchers.

 Phototherapy using UVB light is rarely used in the UK because of limited availability and the number of hospital visits required.
 But a study of 200 patients found the same results with home treatment.
 One UK expert said the British Medical Journal study highlighted an important treatment gap in psoriasis care.

 Psoriasis is a common disorder caused by too rapid production of new skin cells, causing red scaly patches.
 Up to 3% of the UK population is affected by the non-contagious condition which can cause significant disability.
 For those who have access to UVB treatment at their local dermatology unit, a course usually entails three visits each week for between eight to ten weeks.
 It works by calming down the immune overreaction in the skin.
 One reason that the treatment is usually done in hospital is because most dermatologists believe that home phototherapy is inferior and that it carries more risks.